MOSEK/mosek.rust/doc/source/api.rst

 ``maxnumcone``
     New maximum number of cones.
 ``maxnumanz``
-    New maximum number of non-zeros in :math:`A`.
+    New maximum number of linear non-zero elements.
 ``maxnumqnz``
-    New maximum number of non-zeros in all :math:`Q` matrices.
+    New maximum number of quadratic non-zeros elements.

-Sets the amount of preallocated space assigned for each type of data in an optimization task.
+Resizes an optimization task.

-It is never mandatory to call this function, since its only function is to give a hint of the amount of data to preallocate for efficiency reasons.

-Please note that the procedure is **destructive** in the sense that all existing data stored in the task is destroyed.

 .. index:: sensitivity_report